 - we’re required to do so to comply with a legal requirement or a court order

 - we reasonably believe that your conduct causes harm or liability to a user, third party or Google – for example, by hacking, phishing, harassing, spamming, misleading others or scraping content that doesn’t belong to you

 Of course, you’re always free to stop using our services at any time.
+If you’re an EEA-based consumer, you can also withdraw from these terms within 14 days of accepting them.
 If you do stop using a service, we’d appreciate knowing why so that we can continue improving our services.